 With the release of his new book as an excuse, I called Tom up to talk desire and grow up a little.

+VICE: Hi Tom, how are you today?
 Tom Bianchi: I’m very good, I just had a lovely breakfast out by the swimming pool.
 I’m ready to go today.

+OK, let’s do it.
+Shall we start by telling the story of how this book came to be?
 Growing up and coming out in Middle America, you had to imagine a world very different to the one you were living in.
 The world we were living in disregarded us and called us perverts.
 So the brilliance of Fire Island was that it was built by those people who imagined a different world and set out to create it.
 We carved out the tiniest little place just for ourselves, where we could be safe and laugh and play with one another on the beach, and not have any negative judgement surrounding us.
 What that did was attract the best and the brightest gays from all over America—particularly because of its proximity to New York, which was the centre of so much culture, fashion, style, and even film.
 It was a very glamorous time.

+Was the creation of this neighborhood planned or circumstantial?
 The island is a 36 mile-long barrier a few miles off the Long Island coast, separated into small communities by extended open sand dunes.
 The Pines, which is one of these little villages, is a mile-long grid of boardwalks connecting about 600 houses built on telephone pole stilts sunk into the sand.
 Back then, some real-estate guys got to building on this virgin terrace, and it just so happened that the place began to attract bohemian New Yorkers; writers and artists would come out and live in little shacks.
 It wasn’t intended for the gay community, but it made sense when it formed to be a home for it.

+And you happened to be there with a fancy, new Polaroid camera, too.
 I was a lawyer at Columbia Pictures at the time.
 At an executive conference in Miami, we were given an SX-70 Polaroid camera.
 It was this little plastic thing, which I took to Fire Island a little while later and started taking pictures of my friends.
 At the time, a lot of people were still in the closet so, as you can understand, they were extremely wary of having their picture taken.
 So, the important thing about this camera was that it allowed me to take the picture and a few minutes later put it out on the table for people to take a look.
 It made everyone immediately more comfortable and I very quickly formed the intention to show the world what a cool, amazing place the capital of Queerdom was.
 Or the provincial part of it [laughs].